Thandi Moraka: ANCYL Deputy Secretary: 2015–2019

 Later in 2015, on 4 September, the national ANCYL held its 25th national elective conference in Gauteng's Midrand and Moraka was elected unopposed to the more senior position of national ANCYL Deputy Secretary-General.
-She served under ANCYL President Collen Maine and ANCYL Secretary-General Njabulo Nzuza.
+She deputised ANCYL secretary-general Njabulo Nzuza.
 She and the other officials remained in office until late July 2019, when the national ANC leadership disbanded the ANCYL leadership corps.

-According to the Mail & Guardian, during this period Moraka had an increasingly tense relationship with ANCYL President Maine.
+According to the Mail & Guardian, during this period Moraka had an increasingly tense relationship with ANCYL president Collen Maine.
 In April 2018, speaking at an ANC Women's League memorial service for Winnie Madikizela-Mandela, Moraka said that Maine was "a sellout of note" and called for his resignation.
 Her remarks followed Maine's public confession that he had met with the controversial Gupta family; according to Moraka, this revelation showed that, during the presidency of Jacob Zuma, Maine had been hypocritical in benefitting from state capture while publicly denying that it existed.

-Provincial Executive Committee: 2018–2022
+Limpopo Executive Council: 2018–2022

-In June 2018, at an elective conference of the Limpopo branch of the mainstream ANC, Moraka was elected to an ordinary seat of the Provincial Executive Committee of the ANC in Limpopo.
+In June 2018, at a provincial elective conference of the mainstream ANC, Moraka was elected to an ordinary seat of the Provincial Executive Committee of the ANC in Limpopo.
 She was also elected to its Provincial Working Committee.
+Shortly afterwards, in late July 2018, Moraka was appointed to the Limpopo Executive Council by the Premier of Limpopo, Stan Mathabatha.
+She became MEC for Sports, Arts and Culture, succeeding Onicca Moloi.
+The ANCYL welcomed her appointment.
+She was retained in the position after the 2019 general election.

+In September 2021, News24 published an exposé alleging that Moraka had received R600,000 in kickbacks from a slush fund funded by Eskom contractors.
+She apparently received the money between 2016 and 2017 at the instruction of senior Eskom official France Hlakudi, who was accused of corruption in relation to the contract to build Kusile Power Station.
+Moraka said the payments were a loan from a friend.
+The opposition Democratic Alliance called for Moraka to be investigated for corruption, and Premier Mathabatha commissioned an internal investigation.
+Meanwhile Moraka brought an urgent defamation suit against News24 in the Limpopo High Court, which was struck off the court roll on the grounds of lack of urgency.

-In May 2022, near the expiry of the committee's term, Moraka confirmed that she had been asked to stand for election as Deputy Provincial Chairperson of the Limpopo ANC, and intended to do so, running against the incumbent, Florence Radzilani.
-However, when the party's next provincial elective conference was held in June 2022, Moraka's bid to unseat Radzilani failed.
+In May 2022, as the next ANC provincial elective conference approached, Moraka confirmed that she had been asked to stand for election as Deputy Provincial Chairperson of the Limpopo ANC, and intended to do so, running against the incumbent, Florence Radzilani.
+However, when the elective conference was held in June 2022, Moraka's bid to unseat Radzilani failed.
 She also failed to gain re-election to the Provincial Executive Committee.

-Nonetheless, when the national ANC held its 55th National Conference in December 2022, Moraka was elected to a five-year term on the party's National Executive Committee; by number of votes received, she was ranked last of the 80 candidates elected, receiving 946 votes across the 4,029 ballots cast in total.
-City Press said that she was viewed as an ally of Cyril Ramaphosa, the incumbent ANC president and President of South Africa.